 The following scholarship opportunities are for incoming freshmen students:

 Eligibility is based on academic merit and/or extracurricular activities while some scholarships also consider financial need.
-For more information regarding these scholarships, please call the IUPUI Office of Student Scholarships at (317) 274-5516 or email us at firstname.lastname@example.org or visit our campus office in Cavanaugh Hall, Room 103.
+For any questions regarding information, please contact the IUPUI Office of Student Scholarships via e-mail at email@example.com, by calling (317) 274-5516 or visit us in the Campus Center, Suite 264.

 IMPORTANT NOTE: To qualify for the following scholarships, students must be have applied for admission to IUPUI by the scholarship deadline and must eventually be admitted as fully-qualified in unconditional status.
 So apply early for admission to ensure optimal scholarship eligibility!

 IMPORTANT EXPLANATION ABOUT SAT SCORES: Please note that the Writing section of the SAT will NOT be used as a scholarship eligibility criterion.
 Until more research is done on the efficacy and accuracy of this section, and best practices established about how to best evaluate this new section of the test, only the Math and Critical Reading portions of the test will be considered.
 Therefore when you review the scholarship eligibility information on this website and you see a required SAT score of 1200, for example, that represents the combined total of the Math and Critical Reading sections only.